bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 - A bus company wants to know how long it takes a bus to travel between stops, for all stops and all busses.
 - You want to predict future behaviour of customers.

 It's common to "default" to using the mean to make decisions.
-But, the mean is not always appropriate:
+But, the mean is not always appropriate (I wrote a [blog post](https://vincenzocoia.github.io/20180218-mean/) about this):

 - Sometimes there are outliers, in which case the median is a more robust measure of central tendency.
     - For example, there was a very large flu outbreak in 2009.